 You can use empathy to resolve conflict!
 When you make it a priority to create a safe place for the expression of ALL feelings and needs - you will create change in your home.

 Empathy, understanding, tolerance, and the validation of needs, along with consistent modeling of self-regulation and mindful practices will nurture your child's growth in positive ways.
 Your influence will be stronger with a loving, non-judgmental approach to discipline than with fear-based, conditional techniques aimed at seeking short-term compliance or unwavering obedience.

 When we recognize that solutions and acceptance can't always occur at the exact moment of conflict because they require reflection - we learn patience.

 Moving to a place of reflection takes time and support, and it takes a particular brain state, which is unavailable in times of stress or fear.
 And it's totally inaccessible if the skills are lacking because of experience or stage.

 First, we need to learn to process and regulate our emotions.

 is the key to successful conflict resolution and cooperative problem-solving with kids.
 Children who yell, resist, and act out are not regulated.
-They are in a state of dysregulation where the stress response system has taken over the body's major functions - most importantly, the thinking function.
+They are in a state of dysregulation where the stress response system has taken over the body's primary functions - most importantly, the thinking function.

 It takes a mature brain, unconditional support, and lots of repetition for the lessons about proper behavior, good decision making, and other higher-order skills to sink in and cement into positive behavioral patterns in our children.